m3data/Ministry-of-Futility-Game/Plot.md

 Choices:
 - Return to the garden to explore the mushroom: Mushroom Investigation; increaseWisdom, increaseWoo
 - Continue your work: Work Cubicle Existential Dread; increaseFutility
-- Quit and choose a different life path; Wise End; increaseWisdom
+- Quit and choose a different life path: Wise End; increaseWisdom

 ## Work Cubicle Existential Dread
 title: ;The cycle of futility;